echosoar/selecto/QUICK_START.md

 1. Look for the 📝 icon in your menu bar
 2. Select any text in any application
 3. A toolbar will appear above your selection
-4. Click buttons to perform actions (Copy, Search, Translate)
+4. Click buttons to open a link or run your custom script

 ## 🛠️ For Developers | 开发者指南